PolyAtomicIon/cesium-kz-cities/README.md

 ## Visualization of Kazakhstan Cities on 3D Earth
 Welcome to the visualization demo of Kazakhstan cities on 3D Earth!
 This demo provides a unique and interactive way of exploring and discovering the cities of Kazakhstan.
-The demo is built using the CesiumJS library and is hosted on [cesium-demo.abmco.kz](cesium-demo.abmco.kz).
+The demo is built using the CesiumJS library and is hosted on [https://cesium-demo.abmco.kz/](cesium-demo.abmco.kz).

 ### Features
 Interactive 3D Earth view of Kazakhstan with satellite imagery Visual representation of major cities in Kazakhstan with label and pop-up information Zoom in/out and panning capability to view the cities and surrounding areas in detail Usage
-To use the demo, simply visit [cesium-demo.abmco.kz](cesium-demo.abmco.kz).
+To use the demo, simply visit [https://cesium-demo.abmco.kz/](cesium-demo.abmco.kz).
 The demo will load and display the 3D Earth view of Kazakhstan.
 You can zoom in and out to view the cities and their surrounding areas in detail.
 You can also pan the view to explore different parts of the country.

 Click on a city marker to see its label and pop-up information, which includes the city's name and its coordinates.